AlFoX/Challenges/README.md

 Challenges
 ==========

-This is repository for pupbli Challenges
+This is repository for public Challenges